freeCodeCamp/guide/src/pages/articles/miscellaneous/untrack-files-previously-committed-from-new-gitignore/index.md

 ---
-title: Untrack Files Previously Committed From New Gitignore
+title: Untrack Files Previously Committed from New Gitignore
 ---
 To untrack a _single_ file, ie stop tracking the file but not delete it from the system use: